sahaavi/Youtube-Data-Dashoboard-with-Streamlit/README.md

 Now open spyder : type spyter and hit enter in command prompt To open streamlit open the anaconda prompt then go to the directory where you are working.
 After that run the command - streamlit run YT_Ddashboard_St.py

+### Requirements
+go to the cmd and enter into YT_Ddashboard_St environment run the command pip freeze after that run the command pip freeze > requirements.txt

+then upload all the files on github

 ## Deploy on Streamlit
 go to streamlit account.
 Connect your github with streamlit. click on new.
 Then choose the repository you want to deploy.
 Select the python file.